 Nearly one third of Victoria's Ecological Vegetation Classes (EVCs) occur within East Gippsland, which also has unique bioregions.

-You can also check out our easy-to-read two-page guide to Roadside Vegetation Management.
+You can check out our easy-to-read two-page guide to Roadside Vegetation Management.

 Council has developed a Sustainable Gardening in Gippsland booklet, which contains information on how to encourage local biodiversity in your garden.
 If you are unable to download this booklet contact us for a printed copy.